-Further, although the Relevant Issuer may allocate the net proceeds of the issue of the Notes towards the financing and/or refinancing of Eligible Green Projects in accordance with certain prescribed eligibility criteria as described under the Sembcorp Green Financing Framework (see "Use of Proceeds"), there is no contractual obligation to do so and accordingly, it would not be an event of default or breach of contract with respect to the Notes if (i) the Relevant Issuer were to fail to use the proceeds in the manner specified in the Pricing Supplement, (ii) the Report issued in connection with the Sembcorp Green Financing Framework were to be withdrawn and/or (iii) the Notes were to fail to meet the investment requirements of certain environmentally focused investors regarding any "green", "sustainable" or similar labels with respect to such Notes.
-A withdrawal of the Report, any loss of qualification as a green asset under any relevant principles or guidelines, or any failure by the Relevant Issuer to use the net proceeds from the Notes on Eligible Green Projects or to meet or continue to meet the investment requirements of certain environmentally focused investors with respect to such Notes may adversely affect the value of the Notes and/or may have consequences for certain investors with portfolio mandates to invest in green assets (which consequences may include the need to sell the Notes as a result of the Notes not falling within the investor's investment criteria or mandate).
+Further, although the Relevant Issuer may allocate the net proceeds of the issue of the Notes towards the financing and/or refinancing of (i) Eligible Green Projects in accordance with certain prescribed eligibility criteria as described under the Sembcorp Green Financing Framework and/or (ii) Eligible Projects (see "Use of Proceeds"), there is no contractual obligation to do so

+(save in respect of CCPL pursuant to the terms of the agreement as described in "Subscription, Purchase and Distribution - Investment by CCPL") and accordingly, it would not be an event of default or breach of contract with respect to the Notes if (i) the Relevant Issuer were to fail to use the proceeds in the manner specified in the Pricing Supplement, (ii) the Report issued in connection with the Sembcorp Green Financing Framework were to be withdrawn and/or (iii) the Notes were to fail to meet the investment requirements of certain environmentally focused investors regarding any "green", "sustainable" or similar labels with respect to such Notes.
+A withdrawal of the Report, any loss of qualification as a green asset under any relevant principles or guidelines, or any failure by the Relevant Issuer to use the net proceeds from the Notes on Eligible Green Projects and/or Eligible Projects or to meet or continue to meet the investment requirements of certain environmentally focused investors with respect to such Notes may adversely affect the value of the Notes and/or may have consequences for certain investors with portfolio mandates to invest in green assets (which consequences may include the need to sell the Notes as a result of the Notes not falling within the investor's investment criteria or mandate).